Marcelė Kubiliūtė: Activist in Vilnius

 Kubiliūtė returned to Lithuania at the end of 1918.
 She moved to Vilnius where she lived in a student dormitory that was organized by Emilija Vileišienė.
 Kubiliūtė found a job at a bank and later at the editorial offices of Lithuanian periodicals Nepriklausomoji Lietuva and Vilniaus garsas.
 After work, she organized classes for children of Lithuanian workers.
 The classes were attended by 25 children.

 In late 1918, lieutenant Juozas Matusaitis recruited Kubiliūtė to work for the Lithuanian intelligence.
 Vilnius changed hands frequently: Soviets occupied it at the start of the Lithuanian–Soviet War in January 1919, but Poland captured it in April 1919 during the Polish–Soviet War.
 Kubiliūtė remained in the city and gathered information on Polish forces, military transports, military press, etc. and relayed it to the Lithuanian government in Kaunas.
 According to her memoirs, her sources included Polish major Antoni Jankowski with whom she had a long intimate relationship (no officer by such name is known in the Polish military).

 In August 1919, the Polish Military Organization (PMO) planned a coup in Lithuania in hopes of installing a new pro-Polish government.
-The Lithuanian government learned about the coup and arrested some 200 Polish activists, but did not have specific information about PMO or its members.
+The Lithuanian government learned about the coup and arrested some 200 Polish activists, but did not have specific information about the PMO or its members.
 Aldona Čarneckaitė (editor of Głos Litwy published by Mykolas Biržiška, secretary of Jonas Basanavičius, and sister of Voldemaras Vytautas Čarneckis) convinced Petras Vrubliauskas (Piotr Wróblewski), PMO deputy commander in Vilnius, to transfer PMO documents to the Lithuanians.
-On 21 September 1919, Kubiliūtė obtained the documents and transferred key files to Ignas Jonynas and Augustinas Voldemaras who at the time visited Vilnius on a diplomatic mission.
-This allowed the Lithuanian intelligence service to liquidate PMO in Lithuania.
+On 21 September 1919, Kubiliūtė obtained the documents and transferred key files to Ignas Jonynas and Augustinas Voldemaras, who at the time were visiting Vilnius on a diplomatic mission.
+This allowed the Lithuanian intelligence service to liquidate the PMO in Lithuania.

-Kubiliūtė organized aid to injured or imprisoned Lithuanians as well as the elderly and the orphans.
+Kubiliūtė organized aid to injured or imprisoned Lithuanians, as well as the elderly and the orphans.
 She buried 19 Lithuanian soldiers in Rasos Cemetery.
 Kubiliūtė helped several Lithuanians escape prison in October 1920 by bringing alcohol to Polish guards.
-She was also active in defending Lithuanian-language schools in Vilnius Region and organizing protests and boycott of the January 1922 election to the Sejm of Central Lithuania.
+She was also active in defending Lithuanian-language schools in Vilnius Region and organizing protests and the boycott of the January 1922 election to the Sejm of Central Lithuania.